NextronSystems/thor-manual/scanning/using-thor.rst

 Multi-Threading
 ---------------

-THOR supports scanning a system with multiple threads in parallel, allowing for a significant increase in speed in exchange for a higher CPU usage.
+THOR can scan a system with multiple threads in parallel, which can significantly increase scan speed at the cost of higher CPU usage.

-To use this feature, use the ``--threads`` flag which allows you to specify THOR's number of parallel threads.
+To use this feature, set the ``--threads`` flag to the desired number of parallel threads.

-When using the ``--lab`` (Lab Scanning), ``--dropzone`` (sample drop zone) or ``--thunderstorm`` (Thunderstorm) command line flags, THOR will default to using as many threads as the system has CPU cores; otherwise, THOR will default to running with a single thread.
+When using the ``--lab`` (Lab Scanning), ``--dropzone`` (sample drop zone) or ``--thunderstorm`` (Thunderstorm) command line flags, THOR will default to using as many threads as the system has CPU cores.
+Otherwise, THOR defaults to running with a single thread.

 .. note::
-  The above listed modes are only available with the "Lab", "Thunderstorm" and "Incident Response" license type.
+  The modes listed above are available only with the "Lab", "Thunderstorm", and "Incident Response" license types.

 Enabled Modules
 ^^^^^^^^^^^^^^^